 All items must be taken off reserve at the end of each semester in order to not violate copyright.

 Materials that may be placed on reserve under Fair Use copyright laws include:

-Materials that do not fall under Fair Use for which copyright permission should be sought before being placed on reserve by course instructor:
+Materials that do not fall under Fair Use for which copyright permission should be sought before being placed on reserve by facultyr:

 To obtain copyright clearance, the library suggests faculty contact the Copyright Clearance Center which offers an Academic Permission Service (APS) and will secure copyright permissions for a fee.

-If you have any questions about Reserves, please contact Abi Sweeney, Librarian - Serials and Reserves at firstname.lastname@example.org or 617.879.7104.
+If you have any questions about text-based or physical reserves, please contact Abi Sweeney, Librarian - Serials and Reserves at firstname.lastname@example.org or 617.879.7104.